 Upon arrival at Stratford you will find the large Leisure Centre parking area coming up on the left, you can head in there straight away or drive around the town first.
 If you choose the latter then continue past the parking area towards the statue of William Shakespeare known as the Gower Memorial, at Shakespeare's feet stand four characters from his plays, Prince Hal, representing history, Lady Macbeth representing tragedy, Hamlet representing philosophy and Falstaff representing comedy.
 As you turn right at the statue the road coming in on the left crosses the River Avon on Clopton Bridge, built in 1499 and already over 60 years old when Shakespeare was born.

-If you loop around and drive down Chapel Lane and on to the High Street you will pass a delightful collection of timber framed buildings including almshouses, the Garrick Inn pub, Harvard House and the Grammar School where Shakespeare was almost certainly educated.
+If you loop around and drive down Chapel Street and on to the High Street you will pass a delightful collection of timber framed buildings including almshouses, the Garrick Inn pub, Harvard House and the Grammar School where Shakespeare was almost certainly educated.
 Drive back down Bridge Street to the parking area at the Leisure Centre which is the closest parking for camper vans to the town centre and to the Birthplace House and Museum in Henley Street.
 Alternatively this tour around the town can easily be done on foot.

 There are two short drives out of Stratford to Wilmcote to see Shakespeare's mother's farm, Mary Arden's House or the beautiful thatched building in Shottery, Anne Hathaway's cottage, the childhood home of the Bard's wife.
 Follow the brown tourist signs from Stratford town centre to visit these.